LuggageHero is a platform that allows local businesses and hotels to offer temporary luggage storage by utilizing spare space in their venue.

-Jannik Lawaetz had the original idea for LuggageHero in 2016 after dragging around his own luggage too many times.
-He created a peer-to-peer economy-sharing concept that is easy to use, trustworthy, and where customers pay only for the hours their luggage is stored.
-He started in his hometown of Copenhagen.
+Jannik Lawaetz had the original idea for LuggageHero in 2016 after dragging around his luggage too many times.
+He created a peer-to-peer economy-sharing concept that is easy to use and trustworthy, and where customers pay only for hours, their luggage is stored.
+He started in his hometown of Copenhagen, Denmark.

 "LuggageHero, which offers online booking with a credit card — thus, eliminating the need for users to have local currency on hand — is one of the most recent players to expand its services.
 In December the company began operating in New York, where today it has some 250 locations."

 "One solution is LuggageHero, which was already on the scene in Copenhagen and London, and has now expanded into New York.
 Its selling point is that it lets you store your luggage in a local shop, café or hotel, which is often more convenient than having to go to a storage facility at a train station."

 "LuggageHero, which Jannik Lawaetz founded in 2016, currently has more than 300 storage locations in six cities (New York, London, Copenhagen, Lisbon, Madrid and Barcelona) and plans to expand to 39 cities by January 2020."

 "LuggageHero founder and chief executive Jannik Lawaetz says that the concept was inspired by that mother of invention — necessity — and Airbnb.
 A couple of years ago, he and his girlfriend rented an apartment in Barcelona via the home-share service.
 They had a later flight on their day of departure and wanted to continue exploring the city, but didn't want to lug their suitcases around. "